LaFriska/sugar-isa/specifications.md

 - Overflow (V), set to `b3` if the result overflowed the signed range.
 - Other bits are undefined and reserved for future updates.

-The flag register is set by a `flag;` instruction, or chained `flag;` instruction in arithmetic or logical instructions.
+The flag register is set by a chained `flag;` after arithmetic or logical instructions.
 More information can be found in the Sugar Assembly section of this document.

 ### Program Counter